Hall Render: Office Locations

-Rankings and Awards
+Rankings and awards

 In November 2016, Hall Render was named in U.S. News & World Report and Best Lawyers® 2017's "Best Law Firms" rankings.
 The firm received a national first-tier ranking in health care law and metropolitan first-tier rankings in health care law in Colorado, Indianapolis, Milwaukee, and Troy, as well as construction law in Louisville.
 Hall Render attorneys are annually selected by their peers for inclusion in Best Lawyers' The Best Lawyers in America listing and included in Super Lawyers listings in several markets across the nation.

-In June 2016, Modern Healthcare named Hall Render as the second largest health care law firm in the country.
-The publication is known for providing the industry with competitive rankings and practical information for all areas of the health care industry.
+In June 2016, Modern Healthcare named Hall Render as the second largest healthcare law firm in the country.
+The publication is known for providing the industry with competitive rankings and practical information for all areas of the healthcare industry.
 In its June 27/July 4, 2016 issue, the rankings were released and reflect results based on the number of attorneys spending at least 50 percent of their time on health law.

-Hall Render has also been recognized as an advocate of diversity in the legal field, being named on Law360's list of best firms for female attorneys.

 Leadership

 The president and CEO is Gregg Wallander, and each office has a managing partner with connections in the regional health care community.
 William H. Thompson currently serves as the board chairman, and was a former president of the firm as well as a former student of firm founder, John Render.
 Chairman of the Firm Bill Thompson received the Distinguished Alumni Award from the Indiana University Richard M. Fairbanks School of Public Health Alumni Association in 2015.
-The firm values honesty, mutual respect and the uncompromised personal integrity of its employees.
 The attorneys in the Denver office work with clients on health care, employment and antitrust matters.